pycom/pycom-documentation/content/tutorials/lora/lora-mac-nano-gateway.md

     time.sleep(5)
 ```

-The node is always sending packages and waiting for the `ack` from the gateway.
+The node is always sending packages and waiting for the `ack` from the gateway

 {{% hint style="info" %}}